Shadow and stability of quantum-corrected black holes: Summary

 \section{Summary}

-In previous sections, the gravitational collapse sourced by a spherically symmetric and homogeneous dust field in the effective theory of loop quantum BH has been studied.
-By adopting the Darmois-Israel junction conditions, we constructed the exterior effective metric \eqref{eq:exterior-metric} which is well matched to its interior effective FRW universe for the collapsing model.
-It has been shown in Figs. \ref{fig:f-r} and \ref{fig:v-r} that, as the collapse goes on, the quantum-corrected BH forms with the occurrence of horizon, and then the collapse of the dust matter stops when the energy density reaches the Planck scale, resulting in the resolution of the classical BH singularity.
-After bounce, the dust cloud will enter a expanding phase from the collapsing phase, leading to a procedure from a BH to something similar to a white hole.

-To understand how quantum corrections affect the observables of BHs, the BH shadows and QNMs of BHs have also been studied.
-We considered the shadows and appearances of BHs surrounded by the optically and geometrically thin accretion disk on the equatorial panel of BHs with the specified intensities of emission $I_{\rm em}$ by Eqs. \eqref{eq:intensity-1}-\eqref{eq:intensity-3}.
-On one hand, we found that the quantum correction always shrinks the radius of shadows.
-On the other hand, we calculated the QNMs of the quantum-corrected BH under the scalar and vector perturbations by two methods, the WKB approximation method and the time domain integration method.
-The results are compared with the Schwarzschild case and presented in Tables \ref{table:WKB} and \ref{table:Prony} as well as Figs. \ref{fig:QNM-WKB} and \ref{fig:QNM-profile}.
-The data presented in Table \ref{table:WKB} agree quite well with those shown in Table \ref{table:Prony}.
-Moreover, we found that the quantum correction increases the real part and decreases the absolute value of the imaginary part.
-In particularly, the imaginary frequencies of QNMs always take negative values, and thus the quantum-corrected BH is stable against the scalar and vector perturbations.
+To understand how quantum corrections affect the observables of BHs, the shadows and QNMs of quantum-corrected BHs have also been studied in the previous sections.
+On one hand, we considered the shadows and appearances of BHs surrounded by the optically and geometrically thin accretion disk on the equatorial plane of BHs with the specified intensities of emission $I_{\rm em}$ by Eqs.~\eqref{eq:intensity-1}--\eqref{eq:intensity-3}.
+It has been shown in Sec.~\ref{sec-III-A} that the quantum correction always shrinks the radius of shadows.
+On the other hand, in Sec.~\ref{sec-III-B} we calculated the QNMs of the quantum-corrected BHs under the scalar and vector perturbations by two methods, the WKB approximation method and the time domain integration method.
+The results are compared with the Schwarzschild case and presented in Tables~\ref{table:WKB} and \ref{table:Prony} as well as Figs.~\ref{fig:QNM-WKB} and \ref{fig:QNM-profile}.
+The data presented in Table~\ref{table:WKB} agree quite well with those shown in Table \ref{table:Prony}.
+Moreover, we found that the quantum correction increases the real part of the QNMs and decreases the absolute value of the imaginary part.
+In particularly, the imaginary frequencies of QNMs always take negative values, and thus the quantum-corrected BHs are stable against the scalar and vector perturbations.